Do your brain a favour - volunteer!

 Whatever you do, start early.
 The sooner you start volunteering, the greater the benefits you'll reap later on in life.

-If you've been thinking about volunteering at the Alzheimer Society, learn about opportunities by contacting your local chapter.
+If you've been thinking about volunteering at the Alzheimer Society, learn about opportunities by contacting your local Resource Centre.